Browser-use Review: Browser Automation for Agents (86k Stars)

 What Is Browser-use?

-Browser-use is a framework that hands an AI agent control of a web browser (GitHub):
+Browser-use is a framework that hands an AI agent control of a web browser (GitHub (opens in a new tab)):

 - Natural language actions, "click the login button"